1988 Intercontinental Cup

-The 1988 Intercontinental Cup was an Association football match played on 11 December 1988 between Nacional of Uruguay, winners of the 1988 Copa Libertadores, and PSV of Netherlands, winners of the 1987–88 European Cup.
+The 1988 Intercontinental Cup was an Association football match played on 11 December 1988 between PSV of Netherlands, winners of the 1987–88 European Cup, and Nacional of Uruguay, winners of the 1988 Copa Libertadores.
 The match was played at the neutral venue of the National Stadium in Tokyo in front of 62,000 fans.
 Santiago Ostolaza was named as man of the match.